A Quiet Danger within your calling

 “For this reason I remind you to kindle afresh the gift of God which is in you…”

 You do not drift into fire.
-You tend it.

-And if we are honest, many are not walking away from their calling.
+And many are not walking away from their calling.
 They are simply growing too accustomed to it.
-The weight has lifted in their perception, even if it has not lifted in reality.
-And that is where small compromises begin to shape long-term outcomes.
+The weight has not lifted.
+Their awareness of it has.

 The answer is not fear.
 It is reverence.